visforvali/ws297y/_announcements/week-1.md

 - [ ] [Customize your server profile](https://visforvali.github.io/ws297y/discord/#customizing-your-profile){:target="_blank"}
 - [ ] Select your roles in #🆔get-roles
 - [ ] Introduce yourself in #🪪roll-call
-- [ ] Read XXX before our first voice chat on Tue 9/1
+- [ ] Read Georges Perec's "Approaches to What?" before our second voice chat on Thu 9/3

 ## Our Typical Weekly Schedule